DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Usually bizarrely configured, light red spot in the first years of life, later deep red to blue-red (red wine) spot (completely compressible by glass spatula printing).
-The size ranges from 0.5 cm in diameter to large patches that extend over wide areas of the body.
+Mostly bizarrely configured, in the first years of life light red, later saturated red to blue-red (red wine-coloured) spot (completely compressible by glass spatula printing).
+The size ranges from 0.5 cm in diameter to large-scale spots extending over wide areas of the body.
 Bizarre formations can occur.
 An arrangement in the Blaschko lines does not exist.

-A nevus flammeus does not show spontaneous area growth, but only increases in size according to the growth of the body.
-After decades of existence, bumpy, blue-red plaques, papules or nodules form.
-There is a tendency to bleed with banal injuries.
+A nevus flammeus does not show spontaneous surface growth, but only enlarges according to the body growth.
+After decades of existence, growth phenomena appear in the vascular malformations.
+Bumpy, blue-red plaques, papules or nodules form.
+There is a tendency to bleed from trivial injuries.

 TherapyThis section has been translated automatically.

-- Pale naevi (infancy and childhood): The best results are obtained with the pulsed dye laser (585 nm or 577 nm, see laser).
-Disadvantage: Financially expensive, only available in specialized institutions.
-Brightening effects on approx. 70% of the naevi.
-Scarring occurs very rarely if used properly.
-Naevi respond best to the head, trunk or neck.
-Sufficient are usually 5-7 sessions in intervals of 6-8 weeks with energy densities of 5.5-8 J/cm2, depending on the best whitening after previous trial laser treatment (1 cm2).
-Preparation: Especially in children, the prior administration of local anesthesia (e.g. EMLA cream) is recommended due to painfulness, if necessary, also use systemic analgesics or general anesthesia.
-However, 10-year results show that almost 60% of laser-treated nevi flamei darken again.
+Pale nevi (infancy and childhood): The best successes are shown with the pulsed dye laser (585 nm or 577 nm, see also Laser).
+Disadvantage: Financially expensive, available only in specialized institutions.
+Lightening effects in about 70% of nevi.
+Scarring occurs very rarely with proper use.
+Nevi on the head, trunk or neck respond best.
+Sufficient are usually 5-7 sessions in intervals of 6-8 weeks with energy densities of 5,5-8 J/cm2, depending on the best lightening after previous test lasing (1 cm2).
+Preparation: Especially in children, due to painfulness, prior administration of local anesthesia (e.g. EMLA cream) is often used, if necessary also systemic analgesics or general anesthesia.
+However, local anesthesia (injection or cream) should be avoided if possible, since the resulting vasoconstriction will reduce the availability of the target chromophore (hemoglobin) for the laser and thus the effect is to be considered lower.
+However, 10-year results show that nearly 60% of laser-treated nevi flammei darken again.

-- Dark nevi (adult): Dark nevi often respond relatively well to the argon laser.
-A lengthy treatment is usually necessary.
+Dark nevi (adult age): Dark nevi often respond relatively well to argon laser.
+A prolonged treatment is usually necessary.
 The response can often only be assessed after several sessions.
-Careful dosing can greatly reduce the risk of scarring and hypopigmentation.
+The risk of scarring and hypopigmentation can be greatly reduced by careful dosing.
 If the response is insufficient, pulsed dye lasers may be considered.
-Here too, 5 or more sessions are usually necessary.
-Nodular components respond only poorly.
-More can be achieved with Photoderm VL (high-energy flash lamp with a broad wavelength spectrum).
+Here, too, 5 or more sessions are usually necessary.
+Nodular areas respond only slightly; here, more can be achieved with Photoderm VL (high-energy flash lamp with a broad wavelength spectrum).

-- Before starting a laser treatment: Inform the patient about 1-2 weeks of persistent discoloration, avoid direct sunlight and use light protection (e.g. Anthelios) for the entire duration of the laser treatment.
-Alternative: Cosmetic cover e.g. with Dermacolor.
+Before starting laser treatment: Inform the patient about discoloration persisting for 1-2 weeks, avoid direct sun exposure and use light protection (e.g. Anthelios) for the entire duration of laser treatment.
+Alternative: Cosmetic covering e.g. with Dermacolor.
 Use cryosurgery only if you have sufficient experience with the therapy.